To view the original article about the ketogenic diet and intermittent fasting, click here!

 But insulin also has another effect that can increase fat storage and decrease your ability to build muscle: it decreases your ability to produce growth hormone.
 When insulin is in the bloodstream, the production of growth hormone gets driven down.
 During periods when insulin is not present, growth hormone production gets optimized and this has been confirmed by studies showing an increase in growth hormone secretion during fasting periods.

 Hence intermittent fasting is an important tool, not only for efficient glucose metabolism but also for optimal growth hormone production.

 Fasting Can Help to You to Adapt into a State of Ketosis More Quickly and Give You Superhuman Brain Energy

-Fasting can also help you to adapt into ketosis relatively quickly.
+Fasting can also help you to adapt to ketosis relatively quickly.
 With the absence of glucose in your bloodstream, your brain will require energy from somewhere.
-As such, your body will begin to mobilize your fat stores into your blood stream and your liver will begin to convert these lipids into ketones to provide your brain with much needed fuel.
-Unlike glucose, which tends to fluctuate in the blood stream, causing varying levels of energy, ketones are supplied to the brain more steadily, giving you constant brain energy.
+As such, your body will begin to mobilize your fat stores into your bloodstream and your liver will begin to convert these lipids into ketones to provide your brain with much-needed fuel.
+Unlike glucose, which tends to fluctuate in the bloodstream, causing varying levels of energy, ketones are supplied to the brain more steadily, giving you constant brain energy.
 Hence, people who follow ketogenic diets or who achieve ketosis through fasting, actually report higher energy levels, better moods, and sharper mental acuity than those who fuel themselves with carbohydrate.